-where channel busy time is defined to be the number of microseconds during which the CS mechanism, as defined in 10.3.2.1 (CS mechanism), has indicated a channel busy indication for the requested channel width.
+where channel busy time is defined to be the number of microseconds during which the CS mechanism, as defined in 10.3.2.1 (CS mechanism), has indicated a channel busy indication for the requested channel width, and

+MeasurementDuration is the valid measurement duration over which the duration that the measuring STA has perform the channel load measurement.

+A STA affiliated with an MLD and that is performing the Channel load measurement shall consider the duration that it has lost medium synchronization and the duration that it has nonzero MediumSyncDelay timer as invalid measurement duration even the duration that it has lost medium synchronization is shorter than aMediumSyncThreshold (see 35.3.16.8.2 (MediumSyncDelay OFDM ED based recovery procedure)).

 9.4.2.21.6 Noise Histogram report